-Patient Access - The Task Force believes that "open" patient access to EHI about them is likely to have implications that relate to the information blocking provision.
+Recommendation 8: Patient Access - The Task Force believes that "open" patient access to EHI about them is likely to have relevance to the information blocking provisions.
 The obligation of actors to provide such access in real-time, and free of charge (beyond approved fee exemptions) is not one that is widely understood or implemented now (even in a "paid" manner).
-Similarly, providing patients with the tools to appropriately parse EHI to ensure it is understandable to them may potentially have implications that relate to the information blocking provision and ONC should investigate whether this is the case.
+Similarly, providing patients with the tools to appropriately parse EHI to ensure it is understandable to them may potentially have relevance to the information blocking provisions and ONC should investigate whether this is the case.